 - Associate Professor, CWRU School of Medicine

 R. Justin Mistovich, MD, MBA, is a fellowship-trained pediatric orthopedic surgeon at University Hospitals Rainbow Babies & Children’s Hospital and MetroHealth Medical Center.
 His clinical and research interests include arthroscopy and the care of the young athlete, pediatric spinal deformity, and the optimal management of pediatric fractures.
 Dr. Mistovich is an Associate Professor at Case Western Reserve University School of Medicine and actively involved in teaching medical students, orthopaedic residents, and fellows.
-He serves as the Program Director for the Pediatric Orthopaedic Surgery Fellowship and is board certified by the American Board of Orthopaedic Surgery.
+Dr. Mistovich currently serves as Director at Large for the Pediatric Research in Sports Medicine Society, and is the Fellowship Program Director for the Rainbow Pediatric Orthopaedic Surgery Clinical Fellowship.

 A native of Youngstown, Ohio, Dr. Mistovich graduated cum laude from Duquesne University Honors College with his bachelor’s, earned his medical degree at Wright State University’s Boonshoft School of Medicine, and also received an MBA through Case Western Reserve University’s Weatherhead School of Management.
 Dr. Mistovich completed his residency training in orthopedic surgery at Allegheny General Hospital, followed by a fellowship in pediatric orthopedic surgery at the Children’s Hospital of Philadelphia, consistently ranked as the nation’s best.
 He additionally was one of three pediatric orthopedic surgeons in North America under age 45 selected for the 2019 Pediatric Orthopaedic Society of North America – Asia Pacific Paediatric Orthopaedic Society Traveling Fellowship, allowing additional advanced training from world experts in pediatric orthopedics.

 Dr. Mistovich is involved in several professional societies.
 He is a Fellow of the American Academy of Orthopaedic Surgeons and the American Academy of Pediatrics.
-He has served on committees for the Pediatric Orthopaedic Society of North America and The Pediatric Research in Sports Medicine Society, including serving as Chair of the Tibial Spine Research Group.
-He has earned multiple honors and awards, including being named as a Top Doctor in Pediatric Orthopedic Surgery by Cleveland Magazine.
+He has served on committees for the Pediatric Orthopaedic Society of North America, the Scoliosis Research Society, and The Pediatric Research in Sports Medicine Society, where he chaired the Tibial Spine Research Group prior to his current Director position.
+In addition, he has earned multiple honors and awards, including being named as a Top Doctor in Pediatric Orthopedic Surgery by Cleveland Magazine .

 - Arthroscopic Surgery